Congressional District # 01

 In 2004 U.S. EPA ordered the property owners and Viacom (who no longer owned the site) to remove the rind of contamination beneath the Tar Lake depression and a small patch of tar/creosote on the ground adjacent to Nelson Lake on the Tar Lake site.
 The property owners and Viacom could not/would not comply with the order and U.S. EPA began the cleanup.
 In 2004 U.S. EPA excavated 21,000 tons of rind material and 225 tons of surface tar/creosote from the site and transported it to a nearby landfill.
 The groundwater treatment system continues to operate to prevent groundwater contaminants from spreading.
 U.S. EPA issued a Preliminary Closeout Report for the site in 2004 and in 2005 U.S. EPA delisted 45 acres of the site from the National Priorities List.

-A Redevelopment Plan for portions of the Tar Lake site has been completed and U.S. EPA and the MDEQ continue to meet with local redevelopers to coordinate reuse of the deleted, unrestricted part of the site and site areas that are still restricted.
+Antrim County completed a redevelopment plan for portions of the Tar Lake site in 2000.
+EPA updated the redevelopment plan based on current conditions in 2005 and 2009.
+U.S. EPA and the MDEQ continue to meet with property owners and redevelopers to coordinate reuse of the deleted, unrestricted part of the site and site areas that are still restricted.
 In 2007 U.S. EPA provided property owners and developers with a survey of the deleted part of the Site available for unrestricted use, and with a guide to allowable/restricted commercial, industrial and recreational land uses for restricted site areas consistent with U.S. EPA's ROD and Michigan land use regulations.

 In 2009 U.S. EPA issued an Explanation of Significant Difference allowing site groundwater to be used as an industrial or drinking water supply, as long as property owners collect data showing wells on their property would not affect EPA’s groundwater treatment system or pose a risk to human health.
-This change makes it possible for an energy company building a $140 million renewable energy plant at the site to show the groundwater is acceptable for industrial use.
-The wells are needed because the plant's planned water use exceeds the capacity of the area’s municipal water supply.
-The renewable energy plant is expected to provide about 30 full-time jobs to the area.
+This change makes it possible for uncontaminated site groundwater to be used if the site is redeveloped.

 U.S. EPA conducted a Five-Year Review of the site in 2009.
 The Five-Year Review found that the site is protective in the short-term, but that additional data and evaluation is needed in some areas of the site.
 U.S. EPA conducted additional sampling at the site in 2011 and 2012.
-U.S. EPA's investigations found additional soil and groundwater contamination at the site.
+U.S. EPA's investigations found additional soil and groundwater contamination in some areas of the site.
 U.S. EPA issued an Explanation of Significant Differences modifying the cleanup remedy to address this contamination in September 2013.
-The Explanation of Signficant Differences requires additional soil to be excavated from the site for off-site disposal and the biosparge groundwater treatment system to be expanded.
+The Explanation of Significant Differences requires additional soil to be excavated from the site for off-site disposal and the expansion of the biosparge groundwater treatment system .
+EPA initiated the remedial design for the modified remedy in March 2014.
+EPA expects to complete the investigations in other site areas by 2016.

 ContactsRemedial Project Manager, U.S. EPA